usnews/brightspot-cms/docs/documentation/dari-developer-tools.md

 <a href="javascript:;" ><img src="http://docs.brightspot.s3.amazonaws.com/code_tool_modify_objects.png"/></a>

 You can also select the New Class option in the drop down to create an entirely new object.
-Here we are creating a new Category object.
+The example shows creating a new Category object.

 <a href="javascript:;" ><img src="http://docs.brightspot.s3.amazonaws.com/code_tool_create_objects.png"/></a>